LucasPimentel123/ReciMe-Coding-Challenge/README.md

 - **Ingredients and Instructions as separate entities:**: To ensure better scalability, data organization, and query efficiency, both Ingredients and Instructions were modeled as independent entities, each with a dedicated relationship to the main `Recipe` entity.
 - **isVegetarian as a INGREDIENT atribute:** To support the "vegetarian" filter required in the challenge, recipes need to be flagged accordingly.
 Instead of marking recipes directly, the isVegetarian flag was added to the Ingredient entity.
 A recipe is considered vegetarian only if all its ingredients are marked as vegetarian.
 This approach ensures consistency and better scalability.
+- **Non-unique recipe titles**: The title field of the Recipe entity is not enforced as unique.
+This decision was based on how the ReciMe app works in practice — recipes are often imported from video/audio content on social media, where many users may submit similarly named recipes with different ingredients or preparation styles.
+Enforcing unique titles would limit usability and introduce unnecessary friction.
+- **Unique constraint on Ingredient `name`:** To encourage data reuse and avoid unnecessary duplication in the database, the `name` atribute of the `Ingredient` entity is marked as unique.

 ### Database Seeding